EduardStalmakov/US-Census-Data-API/README.md

 # Software Utilized

-Python 3.9.12 was used to analyze the data and create the visualization within a Jupyter Notebook
+Python 3.9.12 was used to analyze the data and create the visualizations within a Jupyter Notebook

 Imports included:
 * pandas